-National Officials can only be appointed for CCI1\, 2\and 3\ if specifically mentioned in the tables below.
-If National Officials are appointed, In the case of appointment of National Officials these must be from the Host country (except for Assistant Technical Delegate, Assistant Course Designer & Assistant Steward providing they have insurance coverage) unless directly appointed by the FEI for the purpose of an Educational Program.
+National Officials can only be appointed for CCI1, 2and 3 if specifically mentioned in the tables below.
+If National Officials are appointed, these must be from the Host country (except for Assistant Technical Delegate, Assistant Course Designer & Assistant Steward providing they have insurance coverage) unless directly appointed by the FEI for the purpose of an Educational Program.

-Note: The Committee proposes that f\For events with several competitions/sections, OCs can offer alternative composition of Officials to the requirements listed in the below tables and/or provisions in Art 513.9 with the objective to reduce costs.
+Note: For events with several competitions/sections, Organising Committees can offer alternative composition of Officials to the requirements listed in the below tables and/or provisions in Art 513.9 with the objective to reduce costs.
 Such proposals shall be provided with the Schedule and approved by FEI HQ.